TabletopsAndAnvils/Foundry-Stream-Module/README.md

 - `RTMP Pipe Dream` - With Jitsi/WebRTC it's now possible to stream a window or browser tab directly to YouTube and other RTMP servers.
 A long term goal is to incorporate this functionality into Foundry Stream Module along with controls to make a slim streaming client that is essentially WYSIWYG for the user, foregoing the use of other software such as OBS or Streamlabs.

 ## Acknowledgements ##
-Many thanks go out to the entire FoundryVTT community especially Atropos for creating it, just about everyone over in the #module-development channel on the FVTT Discord, cswendrowski for your awesome Tabbed Chatlog module, Melbz who wrote his own Twitch-bot for Foundry (https://bitbucket.org/Melbz/foundryvtt-twitch-bot/src/master/) that pointed me in the right direction for starting this module and Pint and Pie (https://github.com/thomasmckay) who is doing things with Twitch and Foundry that are absolutely mind-numbingly insane.
+Many thanks go out to the entire FoundryVTT community especially Atropos for creating it, just about everyone over in the #module-development channel on the FVTT Discord, League of Extraordinary FoundryVTT Developers, Melbz who wrote his own Twitch-bot for Foundry (https://bitbucket.org/Melbz/foundryvtt-twitch-bot/src/master/) that pointed me in the right direction for starting this module and Pint and Pie (https://github.com/thomasmckay) who is doing things with Twitch and Foundry that are absolutely mind-numbingly insane.
 His play through chat module lit the spark of inspiration for Foundry Stream Module many, many months ago!

 ## License
 - This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).